openmovementproject/openmovement/docs/buildax/docs/faq.md

 LRS Specific checks:

+ - Have I installed a USB Serial driver?
  - Is LED 2 (the USB Serial status LED) lit?

 ENV / other BAX sensors specific checks:

  - Have I installed the [driver](http://www.ftdichip.com/FTDrivers.htm) for my FTDI cable?
- - Is my FTDI 3-pin connector connected the right way around?
-(Try it the other way!)
+ - Are the 3 pins of my FTDI connector connected in the [correct order](connecting.md#connecting-to-env-sensors)?

 ---